 [Figure 1]

 Figure 1: Schematic illustration of how k is defined in experiments 2 and 3.
-Focal individuals are square-shaped, with their respective pool of social teachers (the k nearest neighbours) shown as dots with the same colour.
-Green dots represent the shared portion of the pool, whilst the grey ones are individuals outside the sampling pool (N=1000, k=100).
+Focal individuals are depicted as solid squares, with their respective pool of social teachers (the k nearest neighbours) shown as round dots of the same colour.
+Green dots represent the shared portion of the pool, while the grey dots are individuals which fall outside the sampling pool (N=1000, k=100).

 3. Results